-Detailed analysis (step 7), first of all, deals with estimation of the frequency of the events identified in previous step.
-This is described in Section 3.3.
+Detailed analysis is performed to estimate the frequency of the events identified in step 6.
+This is described in chapter 3.3.

-For external fires and explosions, as it has already mentioned, in principle QRA-type analysis should provide estimation of the frequency of initiating events.
+For external fires and explosions, as it has been already mentioned, in principle QRA-type analysis should provide estimation of the frequency of initiating events.

-The next thing to do, following the hazards characterization and the definition and quantification of the initiating events to be modelled in the PSA (see sections 2 to 5), is to analyse the impact of the man-made hazards or aircraft crash on the plant and the plant response.
+The next thing to do, following the hazards characterization and the definition and quantification of the initiating events to be modelled in the PSA (see chapters 2 to 5), is to analyse the impact of the man-made hazards or aircraft crash on the plant and the plant response.
 Often the impact can be grouped into general classes of effects.
-An example of these general effects is given in [35]:
+An example of these general effects is given in [21]:

-- Structure/Pressure: the external event may affect the structure through pressure which may disable safety functions contained; - Structure/Missile: the external event may affect the structure through missiles, which may disable safety functions contained; - Cooling/Ventilation: the external event may affect the ventilation, which may cause partial or total loss of safety systems relying on air cooling.
-Alternatively, the event may affect the plant through the ventilation system, e.g., toxic gasses. - Cooling/Ultimate heat sink: the external event may affect the ultimate heat sink which may cause partial or total loss of secondary cooling and other safety systems relying on water cooling; - Power Supply: the external event may affect the external power connection of the plant, and may cause loss of offsite power; - External flooding: the external event may affect the plant by disabling safety systems contained or by undermining the structure; - External fire: The external event may affect the plant by disabling safety systems contained; - Electric: The external event has indirect effects on the plant by generating electrical or magnetic fields, which may potentially affect transmission of power supply or control signals to safety systems; - Other direct impact: In a few cases, the event may work in a way that is not covered by the general categories.
+- Structure/Pressure: the external event may affect the structure through pressure which may disable safety functions contained; - Structure/Missile: the external event may affect the structure through missiles, which may disable safety functions contained: - Cooling/Ventilation: the external event may affect the ventilation, which may cause partial or total loss of safety systems relying on air cooling.
+Alternatively, the event may affect the plant through the ventilation system, e.g., toxic gasses. - Cooling/Ultimate heat sink: the external event may affect the ultimate heat sink which may cause partial or total loss of secondary cooling and other safety systems relying on water cooling; - Power Supply: the external event may affect the external power connection of the plant, and may cause loss of offsite power; - External flooding: the external event may affect the plant by disabling safety systems contained or by undermining the structure; - External fire: the external event may affect the plant by disabling safety systems contained; - Electric effects: the external event has indirect effects on the plant by generating electrical or magnetic fields, which may potentially affect transmission of power supply or control signals to safety systems; - Other direct impact: in a few cases, the event may work in a way that is not covered by the general categories.
 An example is plant isolation.